 - St Paul’s offers a wide variety of pastoral support for those pupils who are experiencing emotional, social and mental health difficulties

 - Form Tutors meet with all pupils daily and are always available to offer support and will refer pupils to their Head of Year whenever necessary

 - Mrs Canavan has overall responsibility for pastoral care and meets with girls regularly

-- Pupils can be referred to Mrs Liddall who is the Family Liaison worker.
+- Pupils can be referred to the School Chaplin Grace or Mrs Liddall who is the Family Liaison worker.
 Support here can take the form of listening, signposting pupils to sources of help or involving outside agencies

 - There is a nurture group which supports pupils with emotional differences